rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 Loading, please wait
 -----------------

 We'll load jQuery and wait until is completely loaded.
-We also need to load Pusher library, and finally load the **qop**.
+We also need to load Pusher library, and finally load **qop**.

     {% highlight coffeescript %}